Raj Arjun: Early and personal life

 Raj Arjun was born on 8 February in Bhopal, Madhya Pradesh.
 He was associated with theatre in Bhopal for multiple years.
 He is married to Sanya.
 His daughter Sara Arjun is also an actress.

 Career

-Hindi cinema

 Arjun made his debut in Hindi Film Industry with the film Black Friday.
-He got recognition in industry with the film Secret Superstar.
+He got recognition in the industry with the film Secret Superstar.
 He has also acted in films like Thalaivii and Love Hostel.

-Tamil

 He made his debut in Tamil Film Industry with the film Thaandavam.

-Telugu

 He made his debut in Telugu Film Industry with the film Dear Comrade.